A go-to for graphic novels

 I am woman, hear me read!

 While the focus is on women’s literature – whether novels, poetry, comics, essays or children’s books – you can also find feminist, queer, lesbian, gay, bisexual, trans, intersexual, asexual, agender picks and more at this Centre-sud bookstore.
-But there’s more than just books because L'Euguélionne organizes workshops, launches, reading circles and conferences, plus you can browse magazines, posters, cards and stickers crafted by Montréal artists and grab a cup of tea or java.
+But there’s more than just books because L'Euguélionne organizes workshops, launches, reading circles and conferences, plus you can browse magazines, posters, cards and stickers crafted by Montréal artists and grab a cup of java or tea.

 Old Montréal browsing

 With everything art to zoology on their shelves, and fiction and non-fiction, you can spend hours inside the stone walls of this cozy nook flipping through titles.
 True blue bibliophiles and bookworms in the making will love the wide range of selections and Librairie Bertrand’s romantic setting.

 Resuscitating your reads